sisinflab/warprec/warprec/utils/config/README.md

 - **precision**: The precision to be used inside the experiment.
 Defaults to float32.
 - **batch_size**: The batch size to be used inside the experiment.
 Defaults to 1024.
 - **ray_verbose**: .
 The Ray Tune verbosity value.
 Ray Tune accepts verbosity levels in a range from 0 to 3.
 Defaults to 1.
-- **recommendation**: A nested section dedicated to the recommendation produced by the models.
+- **callback**: A nested section dedicated to the optional callback.

-#### 📝 Recommendation
+#### 📞 Callback

-The `recommendation` section let you decide some information about the actual recommendation produced by the models.
+The `callback` section let point at some custom callback implementation and optionally pass it some information directly from configuration.

-- **save_recs**: Flag that decides whether or not to save the recommendation for each model.
-Defaults to false
+- **callback_path**: The path to the python script containing the callback implementation.
-- **sep**: The separator of the recommendation file.
-Defaults to `\t`.
+- **callback_name**: The name of the implementation of the callback.
+The class must inherit from [WarpRecCallback](../callback.py)
-- **ext**: The extension of the recommendation file.
-Defaults to `.tsv`.
+- **args**: A list of arguments to pass the callback constructor.
-- **k**: The number of recommendation per user.
-Defaults to 50.
+- **kwargs**: A dictionary of arguments to pass the callback constructor.

 ### 📌 Example of Recommendation Configuration